railsbridge/docs/sites/workshop/more_teacher_training.deck.md

 # OUR IDEAS (Technically Capable 1)
 ### Set the tone:
 * Explain up front that even professional developers are constantly learning new technologies.
+* Assure them that they will write crappy code, and that's ok.
+Everyone professional has written crappy code at some point.
 * Explain that mistakes are how we learn, and most mistakes seem silly in retrospect.
 * Before class, ask your TAs to ask questions if concepts don't seem clear.

 ### Explaining technical concepts: